department-of-veterans-affairs/vagov-content/pages/pension/how-to-apply/fully-developed-claim.md

 </div>

-## Find out how to participate in the FDC program
+## Learn more about the FDC program

 <ul class="usa-accordion" aria-multiselectable="true" >
 <li>